Skip to main content

 Accepting an offer of school travel assistance

-You will be sent a medical needs form with the outcome letter or email offering travel assistance for your child.
-You must return this within 21 days to accept the offer of travel assistance and to inform us of any medical needs your child may have.
+You will be sent a link to the medical needs form with the email offering travel assistance for your child.
+You must fill this out by the deadline given to accept the offer of travel assistance and to inform us of any medical needs your child may have.
 There is no guarantee that travel assistance will be set up for the start of the academic year if your form is returned late.

 School travel assistance entitlement to schools that have changed their catchment area

-Transport areas for schools match the catchment area for that school as at September 2012.
-If an admission authority has changed the catchment area for their school, there is no automatic change to the transport area.
-Transport areas are set by the local authority and can only be changed following a full public consultation.
+Designated transport areas for schools match the catchment area for that school as of September 2012.
+If an admission authority has changed the catchment area for their school, there is no automatic change to the designated transport area.
+Designated transport areas are set by the local authority and can only be changed following a full public consultation.

 Payseats

-Full information on all home to school travel assistance provision, including low income transport, faith transport and exceptional transport, is available on our school transport page.
+Full information on all home-to-school travel assistance provisions, including low-income transport, faith transport and exceptional transport, is available.

 Useful contacts